For information specific to people seeking safety during COVID-19, please visit our COVID-19 Safety page.

 The person may not be ready to leave or they may have valid reasons for staying in the relationship, such as fear for the safety of themselves or their children if they do leave.
 Remember: family violence tends to escalate when a women is preparing to leave, or has recently left an abusive relationship.
+This can be a very dangerous time.
 Trust that the person understands their own situation, and knows what the safest thing to do is.

 Don’t give up on them